dzmpr/peace-core/readme.md

   ```
   Used **inside main** block.
 Will be translated to SEIZE and RELEASE operators.

+  Inside expression it's allowed to add "@" after device name.
+This syntax add expression occurrence number after each device name.

 * Expression block
   ```
   exprname {...}
   ```
   Used **outside main** block.
 This block declares expression which be translated to inner representation which can be used across programm inside *main* or another *expression* block.
 Expression name should be unique across file, but can be the same with name of device or queue.

-Allowed to use inside expression block special characters which will be replaced with arguments passed to this expression in call place (*not implemented yet*).
+  Allowed to use inside expression block special characters which will be replaced with arguments passed to this expression in call place. "@" parameter refers to number of certain expression was called.
+Positional arguments can be inserted by "@" sign with followed number of argument (f.e. @1, @10).
+Positional parameter get such type, in what place it first used.

 ### Operators
 * ADVANCE